kylebuscaglia/pallen/README.md

     AUTH_TOKEN={Twilio Auth Token}

-**Step 8.** Issue the command `php artisan migrate` in the project's root directory to create the necessary database schema.
+**Step 8.** Issue the command `php artisan migrate` in the project's root directory to create the necessary database tables.

 Pallen should now be up and running ready to use!